- 2 Min Read

 “5G is gaining pace: it is now live in 24 markets; numerous 5G smartphones have been launched; and 5G awareness and the intention to upgrade among consumers are both on the rise.
 By 2025, 5G will account for 20% of global connections, with take-up particularly strong across developed Asia, North America and Europe.”

-The forecast report suggests that 5G will not replace 4G completely in both developed and developing countries in near future.
-The telecom operators will deploy 5G networks commercially over the next few years.
-The network engineers will need some time to design the fifth-generation cellular networks to integrate hardware and software components provided by various vendors.
+This forecast report from November, 2020 suggests that 5G will not replace 4G completely in both developed and developing countries in near future.
+It will take several years for telecom operators to fully deploy 5G networks commercially .

-5G Network Deployment Challenges: Understanding 7 Major Challenges in Mass-Scale 5G Network Deployment
+Understanding Major Challenges in Mass-Scale 5G Network Deployment

 Leveraging OpenRAN Architecture

-But OpenRAN is a newly launched technology.
+But OpenRAN is a new technology.
 The 5G networks will function and perform optimally when the software and hardware components are fully compatible and interoperable with each other.
-The telecom operators need to validate key components of a 5G networks elaborately to deliver optimal network experience.
-They also need to understand and analyze the benefits of OpenRAN to get the optimum results.
+The telecom operators need to validate key components of 5G networks elaborately to deliver optimal network experience.

 High-Frequency and Low-Frequency Bands